justinjm/google-cloud-fruit-and-vegetable-image-model/README.md

-# Google Cloud Fruit and Vegtable Image Model
+# Google Cloud Vertex AI Fruit and Vegtable Image Model

 ## Overview

-This repository contains example code to train an image classification model using Google Cloud and Keras.
+This repository contains example code to train an image classification model using [Google Cloud Vertex AI](https://cloud.google.com/vertex-ai) and [Keras](https://keras.io/).

 Specifically, you will:

-1. Generate synthentic images of fruit and vegtables that are ripe or rotten
+1. Setup Google Cloud project and create a [Vertex AI Workbench Instance](https://cloud.google.com/vertex-ai/docs/workbench/instances/introduction)
-2. Save images in Google Cloud Storage
+2. Generate synthentic images of fruit and vegtables that are ripe or rotten using Imagen 2 API (see more [here](https://cloud.google.com/vertex-ai/generative-ai/docs/image/overview)) and save them in a Google Cloud Storage bucket.
-3. Train a custom image classification model with Keras and perform inference on an example image
+3. Train a custom image classification model using Keras and perform an example inference locally.

 Finally, see the `src` folder for an example notebook from the Kaggle dataset: [Fruit and Vegetable Disease (Healthy vs Rotten)](https://www.kaggle.com/datasets/muhammad0subhan/fruit-and-vegetable-disease-healthy-vs-rotten)